Get us in your inbox

 Advertising

-In a city as collegiate as Boston, it shouldn’t come as a surprise that The Hub is home to some of the finest museums in the country.
-From contemporary art and design to science and history, the collections are as varied as the buildings they’re housed in, which include ships, floral gardens and historical buildings.
-Find out which museum suits your tastes from our list below— don’t worry, there’s something for everyone!
+Whether it’s a scenic seascape in a range of oils, prehistoric skeletons, or modern day NFTs, Boston area museums highlight the beauty in pretty much everything.
+When you need to wander for inspiration and appreciation of contemporary art, science, and history, the city’s collections are as varied as the buildings they’re housed in (think ships, floral gardens, and historical buildings).
+Find out which museum suits your tastes from our list below—there’s something for everyone.
 Looking for more art?
 Check out our list of where to see art in Boston.
-For more fun things to do, our lists of the best free things to do in Boston and best things to do with kids in Boston
+For more fun things to do, here are our lists of the best free things to do in Boston and best things to do with kids in Boston.

 RECOMMENDED: Full guide to the best things to do in Boston